-I’m not entirely sure if this site is serious or not, but it is a contender for the most horrid website on this list so far.
+I’m unsure if this site is serious, but it is a contender for the most horrid website on this list.
 Religious convictions aside, this site will terrorize you from the moment you look at it.

-There is a bright rainbow of colors that moves quickly across the screen, which is likely to give you an instant migraine if you don’t look away quickly.
-The main message of the site is clear, at least: Accept Jesus, Forever Forgiven.
+A bright rainbow of colors moves quickly across the screen, likely giving you an instant migraine if you don’t look away quickly.
+The site’s main message is clear: Accept Jesus, Forever Forgiven.

 - There is a black cat continuously running across the bottom of the screen.